 The start of the Ixtlan cave exploration project

-A couple of months later and the whole place was ours.
+A couple of months later the whole place was ours.
 We named it “Ixtlan” – in honor of the great work done by Carlos Castaneda.
 We bought a huge piece of land containing the cave entrance and everything of value around it, and the real work began.
-We wanted to explore the cave, but we also needed to clean the cenote, to build living quarters, we wanted to build our meditation retreat center there, a stupa – it was a formidable undertaking which would take nearly five years to complete with the constant hard work of more than 10 people.
+We wanted to explore the cave, but we also needed to clean the cenote, to build living quarter – it was a formidable undertaking which would take nearly five years to complete with the constant hard work of more than 10 people.
 At the same time I wanted to develop our other properties, and to start the most ambitious underwater cave exploration project imaginable.
 We needed a lot of financing for all this, we needed much more equipment, our own gas filling station, complex logistics.
 And at the same time we didn’t feel like asking for collaboration from any of the other cave diving groups active in Mexico – everything here was just too commercialized for my taste, and apart from us in the state unfortunately there was literally no one with a speleology background, knowledge and experience.
 I knew that no one could catch up if we started to explore properly.
 It was a project like no other and hectic was surely a weak word to describe the beginnings of it.